shuyangli/t0-typescript-action/README.md

 ## Deploying

 - `npm run bundle` will build the action.
-- Prepare a Clickhouse Cloud database
+- Prepare a ClickHouse Cloud database
   - We need to add a table for Inference => PR association; assuming one inference per PR.
 Might be able to iterate.
   - Configure the action inputs `clickhouse-url`, `clickhouse-table`, and